 RHI received Actuarial Data as defined in Section 1-a of the Article and required by Section 9A(a) of the Article.
 RHI conducted our proposed RSVS using the Actuarial Data provided and plan provisions as summarized in this report.
 The analysis presented in this report is based on the interest rate assumption and actuarial cost and asset methods prescribed by the Article.
-All other actuarial methods and assumptions summarized in this report were adopted by the City of Houston Finance Department with review and concurrence by RHI and based on existing assumptions used in the July 1, 2016 Risk Sharing Valuation Study as required by the Article.
+All other actuarial methods and assumptions summarized in this report were adopted by the City of Houston Finance Department with review and concurrence by RHI, based on the updated assumptions from the 2018 HPOPS Actuarial Experience Study per the Article.

 As described in the Article, results of the Risk Sharing Valuation Study performed by the HPOPS actuary will be compared to the results in this report.
-If the results are greater than two percentage points different, then we will attempt to reconcile the results with the HPOPS actuary, or a mathematical average will be used.
+If the City Contribution Rates differ by greater than two percentage points, then RHI will attempt to reconcile the results with the HPOPS actuary, or a mathematical average will be used.
 If the results are within two percentage points, then the HPOPS actuary's results will be used.